 How the Zep API limits request rates and how to handle them

-The Zep API enforces rate limits on incoming requests to ensure consistent performance and reliability across all accounts.
+The Zep API enforces rate limits on incoming requests.
 Rate limits are measured in requests per minute (RPM) and applied per account.

 The exact RPM limit for your account depends on your plan.
 See the Zep pricing page for details.